 S.B.
-No. 1241 amends the Education Code to modify the criteria for admission to certain public institutions of higher education in Texas.
-Specifically, it allows applicants who graduated in the top 10 percent of their high school class to gain admission if they either completed specific curriculum requirements or achieved a score set by the Texas Higher Education Coordinating Board on a designated college entrance examination.
-The previous requirement of meeting ACT's College Readiness Benchmarks or achieving a minimum SAT score of 1,500 has been removed.
-Additionally, the bill allows students who do not qualify under the previous sections to apply if they meet similar curriculum requirements or achieve the new examination score criteria.
+No. 1241 amends the Texas Education Code to modify the criteria for college admissions at general academic teaching institutions.
+The bill allows applicants who graduated in the top 10 percent of their high school class to gain admission if they either completed specific curriculum requirements or achieved a score set by the Texas Higher Education Coordinating Board on a designated college entrance examination.
+The previous requirement of meeting ACT College Readiness Benchmarks or achieving a minimum SAT score of 1,500 has been removed.

 Statutes affected: Introduced: Education Code 51.803, Education Code 54.241 (Education Code 51, Education Code 54)